younghosumich/capstone_team17_wealthwatchers/README.md

 ## First Jupyter notebook - Stock Selection

-The first Jupyter note demonstrates a clustering of the S&P 500 stocks data, based on a stock price and volatility.
+The first Jupyter notebook demonstrates a clustering of the S&P 500 stocks data, based on a stock price and volatility.
 The process includes fetching historical stock data from Yahoo Finance, performing data preprocessing to calculates .......
 , and applying unsupervised learning techniques to cluster the stocks based on their performance metrics.